lavanyayangala/lavanyayangala/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on ...LEARNING-UPGRDING-AND AIM TO GET A SATISFIED JOB
+- 🔭 I’m currently working on ...LEARNING-UPGRADING-AND AIM TO GET A SATISFIED JOB
 - 🌱 I’m currently learning ...GIT,SALESFORCE,HTML,CSS,JS
 - 👯 I’m looking to collaborate on ...GIT,YOUTUBE,LINKEDIN
 - 🤔 I’m looking for help with ...LEARNING